 idou "Consider" - behold.
 "Take the case of a forest fire", Barclay.

-oJ kosmoV "a world" - [the tongue is a fire,] the world [of evil].
+oJ kosmoV "a world" - [the tongue is a fire,] the world = sum total.
 Standing in apposition to "tongue" / nominative complement.
 Here in a figurative sense, the tongue as the "universe / sum-total of wickedness", possibly "the adornment of wickedness", possibly even the "power / authority of wickedness", although most translations opt for something like "a world of iniquity", NRSV, as NIV.
-So, probably something like "the representation of all that is wicked in this world", cf. Barclay.
+So, probably something like "the representation of all that is wicked in this world", cf., Barclay.

 thV adikiaV (a) gen. "[a world] of evil" - of unrighteousness, wickedness, injustice.
 The genitive is probably adjectival, attributive, limiting "world"; "an unrighteous world."
 Possibly partitive, "a world of malice", NLT.

-kaqistatai (kaqisthmi) pres. pas/mid. "-" - [it] is set among, bought about, set, designated / brought down / put in charge of [our members].
+kaqistatai (kaqisthmi) pres. pas/mid. "-" - [the tongue] becomes.
 The meaning of this verb in the context, and whether it is middle or passive, is open to some debate.
 Possibly something like "placed among our members", NRSV, giving a passive sense, but then God would be the agent.
 In 4:4 kaqistatai is obviously middle, and if middle the tongue is the agent.
 So, the tongue places itself in our members, setting itself up, placing itself in charge, making itself the "conduit by which all the evil of the world around us comes to expression in us", Moo.

-melesin (oV) dat. "the parts of the body" - [in] our parts, members.
+melesin (oV) dat. "the parts of the body" - the parts, members [of us].

 hJ spilousa (spilow) pres. part. "it corrupts [the whole body]" - staining.
 The articular participle is adjectival, attributive, limiting hJ glwssa, "tongue", and translated as a relative clause, "which defileth", Ropes.